Updated On

 Home Warranty Cons

 • Pay a monthly or annual premium.
 To get home warranty coverage, you need to pay a monthly or annual fee.
-If you have a new home with new appliances, you likely won’t have to worry as much about breakdowns so you wouldn’t benefit from additional warranty coverage.

 • Pay a service call fee for every claim.
 Each time you file a claim, you’ll pay a service fee or deductible between $65 and $125, on average.

 • Coverage limits and exclusions apply.
-The fine print of your service contract will tell you home much coverage you’ll get for each home system and appliance.
+The fine print of your service contract will tell you how much coverage you’ll get for each home system and appliance.
 The coverage cap is typically between $1,000 and $3,000 for home appliances, which might not be enough to completely cover repair costs in all cases.

 • You may need a home inspection.
 Although some warranty providers waive home inspection requirements, you may need to pass an inspection to qualify for a home warranty plan.